privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 	string key_id = 2;
    }
    // List of encrypted SelectAdResponse from component auctions.
-   // This may contain Protected Audience/Protected App Signals auction bids
+   // This may contain Protected Audience auction bids
    // from the component level auctions,
    // that will be scored by the top level seller's ScoreAd().
    // If this field is populated, this is considered a top-level auction and the other